-September 30, 2023 December 31, 2022

-Short-term investments \$ 60.3 \$ 56.5

-Other investments 6,887.3 8,473.9

-Total \$ 6,947.6 \$ 8,530.4
+September 30, 2023 March 31, 2024 March 31, 2024 December 31, 2023 Short-term investments Short-term investments \$ 60.3 \$ 56.5 Other investments Other investments 6,887.3 8,473.9 Total Total \$ 6,947.6 \$ 8,530.4

-- (d) The Loan under the fair value option is included in Other investments in the condensed consolidated balance sheets. - (e) Available-for-sale investments are included in Short-term investments in the condensed consolidated balance sheets. - (f) Forward foreign exchange contracts in an asset position are included in Other current assets in the condensed consolidated balance sheets. - (g) Forward foreign exchange contracts in a liability position are included in Other current liabilities in the condensed consolidated balance sheets. - (h) Contingent considerations in a liability position are included in Other long-term liabilities in the condensed consolidated balance sheets.
-The changes in the fair value of contingent consideration included in Research and development expense and Selling, general and administrative expense amounted to \$14.8 million and \$4.1 million in the consolidated statements of income (loss) for the three months ended September 30, 2023, respectively.
+(d) The Loan under the fair value option is included in Other investments in the condensed consolidated balance sheets.

+(e) Available-for-sale investments are included in Short-term investments in the condensed consolidated balance sheets.

+(f) Forward foreign exchange contracts in an asset position are included in Other current assets in the condensed consolidated balance sheets.

+(g) Forward foreign exchange contracts in a liability position are included in Other current liabilities in the condensed consolidated balance sheets.

+(h) Contingent considerations in a liability position are included in Other long-term liabilities in the condensed consolidated balance sheets.

+The changes in the fair value of contingent consideration included in Research and development expense and Selling, general and administrative expense amounted to \$14.8 million and \$4.1 million \$0.2 million in the consolidated statements of income (loss) for the three months ended September 30, 2023, respectively.
 The changes in the fair value of contingent consideration included in Research and development expense and Selling, general and administrative expense amounted to \$14.4 million and \$4.1 million in the consolidated statements of income (loss) for the nine months ended September 30, 2023, respectively.
-No conditions triggering payment of the contingent consideration were met as of September 30, 2023.
+March 31, 2024.
+No conditions triggering payment of the contingent consideration were met as of September 30, 2023 March 31, 2024.